Periodic meetings with faculty members and the program directors are scheduled to discuss the achievement of each resident's professional goals.

 Mayo Clinic recruits many of its faculty from its own training programs.
-Upon successful completion of the Internal Medicine Residency, career opportunities may be available at Mayo Clinic in Rochester, Minn., the regional Mayo Clinic Health System, Mayo Clinic in Florida or Mayo Clinic in Arizona.
+Upon successful completion of the Internal Medicine Residency, career opportunities may be available at Mayo Clinic's campuses in Rochester, Minnesota; Phoenix/Scottsdale, Arizona; Jacksonville, Florida; or the regional Mayo Clinic Health System.

 The most important indicator of the success of a training program is found in the outcomes of the graduates upon completion of their training.
-The Mayo residency program has been fully accredited by the ACGME with a 10-year accreditation cycle (the maximum).
+The Internal Medicine Residency has been fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) with a 10-year accreditation cycle (the maximum).

-Every resident who has successfully completed Mayo's Internal Medicine Residency has been eligible for American Board of Internal Medicine (ABIM) certification.
-Ninety-eight percent of Mayo's internal medicine residents have passed the ABIM examinations on their first attempt (most recent three-year rolling average), and the average score has been consistently in the upper decile nationally.
-Mayo Clinic in Rochester enjoys one of the highest board pass rates of any internal medicine residency program in the country.
+Every resident who has successfully completed the Internal Medicine Residency has been eligible for American Board of Internal Medicine (ABIM) certification.
+Ninety-eight percent of Mayo's Internal Medicine residents have passed the ABIM examinations on their first attempt (most recent three-year rolling average), and the average score has been consistently in the upper decile nationally.
+Residents from Mayo Clinic's campus in Rochester enjoy one of the highest board pass rates of any internal medicine residency program in the country.

-General medicine fellowships
+General internal medicine fellowship

-Currently available tracks include:
+Available tracks include:

-- Women's Health
+- Women's health

 - General internal medicine research